SURE: Natural and Biomedical Sciences

 See Emory's Guidelines for the Responsible Conduct of Scholarship and Research for a primer on the rights and responsibilities of individuals involved in academic research.
 We strongly encourage all students interested in research to explore their sponsoring institution's Guidelines.

 6. Get to work!: For students that will use the SURE program to begin a research collaboration, it is important to invest in the project before the program actually begins.
 Only then will you have enough time to prepare a competitive proposal.
 Remember: applications are due in February.
 Locating a faculty mentor and perfecting your proposal will take time, and you will be busy with your Fall and Spring coursework and winter break; faculty may be attending meetings.

 A selection panel will identify finalists.

-Notifications will be sent via email by March 5
+- Notifications will be sent via email early March

 - Accepted students must confirm participation within a week of receiving their offer.